hashicorp/terraform-google-terraform-enterprise/README.md

 The SSL certificate for the TFE load balancer is a pre-requisite for this module.

 The certificate can be provisioned in [GCP here](https://console.cloud.google.com/net-services/loadbalancing/advanced/sslCertificates/list) either by creating a managed GCP certificate or by uploading an existing certificate.
+To upload your own certificate, you need to use the advanced menu to manage the load balancer resources.

 For more information on provisioning certificates in GCP, read the [documentation here](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs).